 Engagement sessions took place with representatives from Saugeen Ojibway Nation (SON) and the Historic Saugeen Métis (HSM) in late May 2024.
 Indigenous engagement during this CHMP was conducted in a manner that progressively builds on previous Town and Bruce County engagement and informs future Town engagement with Indigenous communities.
 That is, early and iterative engagement with opportunities for direct, incommunity meetings and substantive inclusion of Indigenous contributions in the final document.
-This approach is informed by contemporary agreements such as the United Nations Declaration of the Rights of Indigenous identity through Indigenous heritage is an Indigenous right under Section 35 of the 1982 Constitution Act.
+This approach is informed by contemporary agreements such as the United Nations Declaration of the Rights of Indigenous Peoples.
+It is also premised in a recognition that the maintenance of Indigenous identity through Indigenous heritage is an Indigenous right under Section 35 of the 1982 Constitution Act.
 This recognition has been echoed in recent Supreme Court of Canada jurisprudence.